 The synthesis report will be compiled with a focus on bringing together aggregated datasets and visualisations in order to succinctly convey key messages on migratory species.
 The report will focus on CMS-listed species, but may contain broader information on migratory species not yet listed in order to provide contextual information where relevant.

 This section outlines the proposed framework for the ‘State of Migratory Species’ report, and provides some examples of type of content.
 This scoping paper lays out three options for this report, each of which has a different level of specificity.
-The three options, which are explained in further detail in Table 1, are:
+The three options are:

 Option 1: Comprehensive